mavlink/MAVSDK-docs/en/cpp/api_changes.md

-# API changes
+# API Changes

+This page tracks changes between versions.

+It covers both breaking (incompatible) and non-breaking changes.

-## General comment
+## Semantic Versioning

-We would like to keep the API of MAVSDK as stable as possible, however, we don't want to stand still and also improve over time.
-Therefore, sometimes breaking changes are required.

-### SemVer

-We try to follow the [semver/Semantic Versioning](https://semver.org/) conventions as much as possible.
+MAVSDK follows [semver/Semantic Versioning](https://semver.org/) conventions where as possible.

-High level this means that the version number is **major.minor.patch**.
+The version number has the format: **major.minor.patch**.
+Individual parts of the number are iterated when the:

-- **major**: Bumping when the API is changed, or functionality is removed.
+- **major**: API is changed, or functionality is removed.
-- **minor**: Bumping when the API is extended, functionality is added.
+- **minor**: API is extended, functionality is added.
-- **patch**: Bumping when the API is not changed, functionality is not changed, but a bug is fixed.
+- **patch**: API is not changed, functionality is not changed, but a bug is fixed.

-This means that breaking the API goes with a bump of the major version number (e.g. 1.4.3 to 2.0.0), however, we ignore that until version 1.0.0, so we allow to break the API of 0.y.z.
+This means that breaking changes to the API result in a bump of the major version number (e.g. 1.4.3 to 2.0.0).

+> **Note** At time of writing, breaking/incompatible changes *are not* resulting in the major version number being increased!
+  We plan to release version 1.0.0 in the near future, after which the above strategy will be adopted (i.e. currently breaking changes can occur in both minor and patch releases).

-## Specific transition notices
+## Specific Transition Notices

 ### v0.24.0 to v0.25.0